spidernet-io/spiderpool/docs/usage/reserved-ip.md

   - 172.18.60.31-172.18.60.50
 ```

-After a period of time, a Pod may be allocated IP `172.18.60.31` from IPPool `IPv4-IP-pool-created-by-someone`, and then it holds the same IP address as your Redis node.
+After a period of time, a Pod may be allocated IP `172.18.60.31` from the SpiderIPPool `created-by-someone-else`, and then it holds the same IP address as your Redis node.
 After that, your Redis may not work as well.

-So, if you really want to reserve an IP address instead of excluding an IP address, ReservedIP CRD makes life better :)
+So, if you really want to reserve an IP address instead of excluding an IP address, SpiderReservedIP makes life better.